 Thomas incorrectly relies on Smithberg for the proposition that a support arrearage QDRO can only be entered to the extent that retirement benefits exist during the marriage.
 Smithberg is a case which relies on equitable principles in order to allow the first wife to receive survivorship benefits under the Illinois Pension Code despite the fact that the deceased former husband had not taken all appropriate steps required of him under the marital settlement agreement to ensure that his first wife would receive such benefits.
 Thus, the Thomas decision mixes "apples and oranges."
 Often, QDROs are used to award a spouse a portion of the other spouse's retirement benefits because retirement plans are considered marital property.
-Typically, the largest assets in a marital estate are the retirement benefits to pay off child support (and alimony) arrearages and nowhere in the applicable law (ERISA) does it state that such benefits are limited to the property interest available at the time of the divorce.
+Typically, the largest assets in a marital estate are the retirement benefits and the marital residence.
+However, a QDRO can also be used to tap into retirement benefits to pay off child support (and alimony) arrearages and nowhere in the applicable law (ERISA) does it state that such benefits are limited to the property interest available at the time of the divorce.